tomjoht/tomjoht.github.io/_posts/2023/04/2023-04-16-create-script-to-auto-create-new-post-jekyll.md

 ## Step 3: Create the task in the VS Code Studio Command Palette (optional)

 {: .note}
 This step is optional.
-If you want to run the command by typing `./post.sh` in your terminal, skip this.
-If you want to access the command from the Command Palette, complete the steps in this section.
+If you want to run the command by typing `./post.sh` in your terminal, you don't need to complete this section.
+If you want to access the command from the Command Palette, however, complete the following steps.

 In this step, you'll create a new option in VS Code studio Command Palette that has the Create Jekyll Post option.